will-arden/skylark-v/README.md

 * Utilise the `bnn` module and support at least 1 custom BNN instruction
 * Write a sample program demonstrating convolution with and without the use of the BNN unit
 * Make the project synthesisable for the Basys3 FPGA development board
+* Explore the benefits of a branch prediction unit

 ### Changelog (v0.4.4)
 * Simplified the branch behaviour of the processor